Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-South Maclean has four operational public transport stops, all of which are bus stops.
-These are served by two different routes that collectively facilitate 244 weekly passenger trips.
-The area's transport accessibility is considered limited, with residents typically residing 1151 meters away from the nearest stop.
-As a predominantly residential zone, most inhabitants commute outward, primarily using cars (93%).
-On average, there are 2.4 vehicles per dwelling, exceeding the regional norm.
-According to the 2021 Census, 14.5% of residents work from home, which may be influenced by COVID-19 conditions.
+South Maclean has four active public transport stops, all of which are bus stops.
+These stops are served by two different routes that together facilitate 244 weekly passenger trips.
+The area's transport accessibility is limited, with residents on average located 1151 meters from the nearest stop.
+As it is primarily residential, most residents commute outward.
+Cars remain the dominant mode of transportation at 93%.
+On average, there are 2.4 vehicles per dwelling, which is above the regional average.

 Frequently Asked Questions - Transport